Aiman-G/Ryu-controller-port-statistics-monitoring-and-recording/README.md

 *ryu run  --verbose --observe-links  ./my_ryu_apps/FILENAME.py*

-Replace FILENAME with name of the file with the name of the file of the script above
+Replace FILENAME with name of the script above

 In case you want the data of the whole network in single csv file, you can concatenate these csv files into a single file using Pandas libarary .